 Yes, yes!
 We started in Europe at a very small level.
 You can do two actions.
 You can either sign the manifesto or you can take a selfie with your bank card and tag your bank and ask.

 It was a bit like the Fashion Revolution Campaign on who made my clothes.
 We were taking inspiration from that and I was like where is my money saved?
 That’s how we started.
-It picked up a lot in Berlin which is where we started, a bit in Belgium which is where my co-founder Diane is based out of.
+It picked up a lot in Berlin which is where we started, a bit in Belgium which is where my co-founder Diane is based.

 We got a bunch of letters sent and then we started focusing on talking to banks and figuring out how to solve this problem.
 I’ll reiterate it again because everyone starts thinking that this is a crazy activistic campaign.
 No, it’s not!
 It’s actually to work with the banks.